devtoolsguild/devtoolsguild.github.io/docs/intro.md

 ---
 # Introduction

+Dev Tools Guild unites Ethereum developer tool projects to collectively fund individual members & projects, connect app & protocol developers and boost coordination.

+Coordinated by Conor Svensson (Founder) and Andrew B Coathup, the guild is starting with a one-year pilot.

 This documentation explains the *what, why and how* of the Dev Tools Guild.

 ![Dev Tools Guild Banner](/img/dtg-banner.png)

-> ***Note:** Many of the details here are still a work in progress.
-The documentation is a living document and will be updated as progress is made.*
+> ***Note:** The documentation is a living document and will be updated throughout the pilot.*

 ## Mission

-To accelerate the development of apps in the Ethereum ecosystem via world-class tooling.
+Accelerate Ethereum app development through world-class tooling.

 ## Values